Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Proposed Algorithm

-In this subsection, we describe the complexity of the proposed algorithm for both storage and computation at each time step.
-At any time-step, the algorithm is either doing the sorting in the groups, merging two groups, or exploiting the best decision.
-In terms of storage, we need to store the reward of each arm in the group, which will then be sorted.
-The total storage at any step is no more than $O(N)$.
-Even when the groups are merged, $O(K)$ temporary storage is used for the merged rewards.
-This merged group is then used to decide action in the exploiting phase.
-Thus, the maximum storage at any time is $O(N)$.
+The algorithm while running SORT, or MERGE subroutine stores the reward of each action in the group, and sorts all the actions.
+The total storage at any step is no more than $O(K)$.
+Even when the groups are being merged, $O(K)$ temporary storage is used for the merged rewards.
+This merged group is then used to decide the action in the exploiting phase.
+Thus, the maximum storage at any time is $O(K)$ for the subroutines and $O(N)$ for \NAM.
 To evaluate the computational complexity at each time-step, we consider the three cases of what the algorithm may be doing at a time step.

-In SORT subroutine, each iteration of the loop in lines 15 to 19 represents a time step at which an action is played, which are $O(1)$.
-Sorting the arms in the group requires $O(K\log K)$ computations.
-Then, some of the actions in the group are removed (loop at line 31), and such removal requires $O(K)$ computations.
+1) In SORT subroutine, at the end of each iteration of the while loop, arms in the group are sorted requiring $O(K\log K)$ computations.
+It then loops over all the arms to place them in the correct order which takes $O(K)$ steps.
 Thus, the computational complexity in the worst case time-step in sort is $O(K\log K)$.
-MERGE subroutine at any time step either runs action and saves the result, or perform comparisons which are all $O(1)$ at each time.
-After the MERGE is complete, the best action is available which is then exploited thus making the complexity in the exploit phase as $O(1)$.
-This shows that the overall complexity at any time is $O(K\log K)$ which happens due to sorting the actions for the removal of some options after every round in SORT subroutine.
+2) MERGE subroutine at any time step either run action and saves the result, or perform comparisons which are all $O(1)$ at each time.
+3) After the MERGE is complete, the best action is available which is then exploited thus making the complexity in the exploit phase as $O(1)$.
+Thus, the overall complexity at any time is $O(K\log K)$ which happens due to sorting the actions for the removal of sub-optimal arms after every round in SORT subroutine.

+In each call to SORT, the actions are sorted with respect to their mean observed rewards.
+From Lemma \ref{ordering_from_expectation}, an ordering is also obtained for the corresponding arms.
+In MERGE subroutine, a new action is constructed from an old action by replacing exactly one arm.
+The ordering between the old action and the new action gives the ordering between the replaced arm and the new arm.
+Note that the inequality conditions work in different directions for SORT and MERGE algorithms.